 10 things to help you get started

-We know that starting university is an exciting time but we also understand that it can be a bit daunting, and knowing what to do and when can seem complicated.
+We know starting university is an exciting time, but we also understand that it can be a bit daunting.
+Knowing what to do and when can seem complicated.

 So to help you out, we’ve compiled this simple list of 10 things that you need to look at to help you get started.